PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-ruleset.xml.md

     your custom standard can specify what files should be checked instead.

-    Note that specifying any file or directory path on the command line will ignore all file tags.
+    Note that file and directory paths specified in a ruleset are relative to the ruleset's location, and that specifying any file or directory path on the command line will ignore all file tags.
  -->
  <file>./path/to/directory</file>
  <file>./path/to/file.php</file>